-Select the Global Distributed option and click Next

-- Enter a load of -10 in the Y direction and specify that the load distribution be Per Unit Area.
-Enter the attribute name as Imposed Loading and click the Finish button. - Select the Surfaces of the top flange as shown - Drag and drop the loading attribute Imposed Loading from the Treeview onto the selected features.
-Click OK assigning it to Surfaces as Loadcase 1 - Click in a blank area of the view window to deselect any currently selected features
+- Select the Distributed loads then Global distributed and click Next - Enter a load of -10 in the Y direction and specify that the load distribution be Per Unit Area.
+Enter the attribute name as Imposed Loading and click the Finish button. - Select the Surfaces of the top flange as shown. - Drag and drop the loading attribute Imposed Loading from the S Treeview onto the selected features.
+Click OK assigning it to Surfaces as Loadcase 1 - Click in a blank area of the view window to deselect any currently selected features.